qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 Alignment
 --------------

-Raising or lowering functionalities for elements are inside the |mActionRaiseItems|
+Raising or lowering functionalities for items are inside the |mActionRaiseItems|
 :sup:`Raise selected items` pull-down menu.
-Choose an element on the Print Composer canvas and select the matching functionality to raise or lower the selected element compared to the other elements (see table_composer_1_).
+Choose an item on the Print Composer canvas and select the matching functionality to raise or lower the selected item compared to the other items (see table_composer_1_).
 This order is shown in the :menuselection:`Items` tab.
 You can also raise or lower objects in the :menuselection:`Items` tab by clicking and dragging an object's label in this list.